Bladesheng/calculator/README.md

 # calculator

 Very simple calculator.
-Functionality is similar to windows calculator.
-Desing is copied from iOS.
-Works on mobile too.
+Functionality is very similar to windows 10 calculator.
+Desing is straight up copied from iOS.
+Can be controlled with keyboard and works great on mobile too.

 Check it out here: https://bladesheng.github.io/calculator/